 So you want to become a software engineer?
 Named the number one job in 2020 by US News and World Report, software developers earn an average yearly salary of $103,620 and have an unemployment rate of 1.6%.
 Clearly, it is a job that is in high demand.

 Yet as lovely as that sounds, finding a job as a software engineer is not always easy.
 Perfectly qualified software engineers sometimes fail the interview portion, mainly because they didn’t prepare for it.
 Technical interviews can be challenging and will test the limits of even experienced developers.

 But you can plan, and the best way to prepare for your interview is to know what to expect when the time comes.
 Software engineer interview questions can vary from company to company.
 Still, we will look at the four main types of questions that an interviewer may ask in a software engineering interview.

-These are the questions that are asked at all interviews, regardless of the type of job you are applying for.
-The reason these are asked is so the company can get a better understanding of who you are.
-A lot of times they will have questions about your resume and your experience at your previous job.
-It is always important to be honest when answering these questions because if you get caught or if they think you are lying, you are pretty much out of the picture.
+These are the questions that are asked at all interviews, regardless of the job you are applying for.
+The reason interviewers ask is so the company can get a better understanding of who you are.
+Many of these questions will be about your resume and your experience at your previous job.
+It is always important to be honest when answering these questions because both you and the interviewer are looking for a good fit, and honesty will help both parties make the best decision.

-Here is a list of some general questions you might be asked:
+Here are some general questions interviewers might ask:

 Since you are applying as a software engineer, the bulk of your questions will be technical.
-When it comes down to it, companies want an engineer who is smart and knows how to get it done.
-And for them to hire the best candidate possible, they will need to ask challenging questions.
-Sometimes you will be asked questions that do not entirely fit your job description, meaning it is wise that you learn about other languages and concepts you are not too familiar with.
+Companies want an engineer who is smart and knows how to do the work when it comes down to it.
+For them to hire the best candidate possible, they will need to ask challenging questions.
+Sometimes you will be asked questions that do not entirely fit your job description, so it is wise to brush up on other programming languages and unfamiliar concepts.